DarkGhostHunter/Laralerts/README.md

 ### Raw message

-Since the `message()` method escapes the text for safety, you can use the `raw()` method to output the any raw string you set.
-This allows you to use HTML for personalized messages, like adding some _style_, links, or any other HTML.
+Since the `message()` method escapes the text for safety, you can use the `raw()` method to output a string verbatim.
+This allows you to use HTML for personalized messages, like adding some _style_, links, or even scripts.

 ```php
 <?php